Hablamos Español Insurance Companies We Work With

 What is an additional insured?

-A party added to your liability policy by endorsement for claims connected to your work or tenancy, so your coverage can respond on their behalf within the endorsement's terms.
+A party added to your liability policy by endorsement for claims connected to your work or tenancy, so your coverage may respond on their behalf, subject to the endorsement's terms.

 Is additional insured the same as a certificate holder?